-Regular Semester Fall 2015/Spring 2016

-Tuition before the first day of class

-Fees before the first day of class 0%

-Tuition during the first week of class

-Fees during the first week of class 100%

-Tuition after the seventh day of the semester 100%

-Fees after the seventh day of the semester 100%

-Note: There is a different schedule for Saturday classes.
+Regular Semester Tuition before the first day of class Fees before the first day of class Tuition during the first week of class 5% 100% Tuition after the seventh day of the semester Fees after the seventh day of the semester Note: There is a different schedule for Saturday classes.
 See the Business Office for details.

-Summer Session Tuition before the first day of class Fees before the first day of class Tuition the first day of class Fees the first day of class 5% Tuition after the first day of the session
+Summer Session Tuition before the first day of class Fees before the first day of class Tuition the first day of class Tuition after the first day of the session